 \subsection{Description of an excited state by the DQRPA}

-We take the ground state of a target even-even nucleus as the DBCS vacuum for a quasi-particle.
-In the following, we show how to generate an excited state in a deformed compound nucleus.
-Since the deformed nuclei have two different frames, the laboratory and the intrinsic frame, we need to consider the relationship of the two frames.
-The GT excited state in the intrinsic frame of even-even nuclei, which is described by operating a phonon operator to the BCS vacuum ${\cal Q}_{m,K}^{\dagger} | QRPA>$, can be transformed to the wave function in the laboratory frame by using the Wigner function ${\cal D}^{1}_{MK} ( \phi, \theta, \psi) $ as follows
+We take the ground state of an even-even target nucleus as the DBCS vacuum for a quasiparticle.
+In the following, we show how to generate an excited state in a deformed nucleus.
+Since deformed nuclei have two different frames, laboratory and intrinsic frames, we need to consider a relationship of the two frames.
+The GT excited state in the intrinsic frame of even-even nuclei, which is described by operating a phonon operator to the QRPA vacuum ${\cal Q}_{m,K}^{\dagger} | QRPA>$, can be transformed to the wave function in the laboratory frame by using the Wigner function ${\cal D}^{1}_{MK} ( \phi, \theta, \psi) $ as follows

-where $M$($K$) is a projection of the total angular momentum onto the $z$ (the nuclear symmetry) axis.
-Of course, the $K$ is accepted as only a good quantum number in deformed nuclei.
-The QRPA phonon creation operator ${\cal Q}^{\dagger}_{m,K}$ acting on the ground state is given as
+Here $| QRPA>$ is the correlated ground state in the intrinsic frame, and $| 1M(K),m>$ is the proton-neutron DQRPA wave function for the Gamow-Teller excited state in the laboratory frame. $M$($K$) is a projection of the total angular momentum onto the $z$ (the nuclear symmetry) axis, where the $K$ is accepted as only a good quantum number in deformed nuclei.
+The DQRPA phonon creation operator ${\cal Q}^{\dagger}_{m,K}$ acting on the ground state is given as